-Any changes recommended by the Joint Committee to the bargaining Principals, as a result of the review will be cost neutral, in that there will be no additional unfunded liability to the Employer as a result of any changes in the plan.
+Any changes recommended as a result of the review will be cost neutral, in that there will be no additional unfunded liability to the Employer as a result of any changes in the plan.
 Any changes that result in plan savings will be used to improve benefits for employees and to administer the plan.
+The parties agree that the Letter of Understanding - Revisions of Benefits, will expire on March 31, 2014.